arabcoders/watchstate/FAQ.md

 We have added an experimental workaround for this issue in the `state:import` command.
 To enable it, add the env `WS_CLIENTS_JELLYFIN_FIX_PLAYED` via the `Configuration > Environment` page.
 It's turned off by default as it may cause some issues as it's untested in production, so please use it with caution and report any issues you find.

-## CODE: DM001 - Item queued for re-processing.
+## CODE: DM001 - Ignoring update for ...: remote date is older than last sync date.

-This warning appears when the backend reports an older item state than the last recorded sync point.
-This usually shows up in edge cases and can often be resolved by forcing a state export to the backend.
+This log appears when the backend reports an older item state than the last recorded sync point.
+I.e it's recorded in local db that the item is played, but the backend reports it as unplayed with an older date than the last sync date.

+This is a safety mechanism to prevent accidental overwriting of newer local data with older backend data.
+To fix it there is two options. a forced export to the backend, or a forced import from the backend. both can be done via `CONFUGURATION > BACKENDS` then under the backend select in `Quick operations` select either:

+### Force export.

+3. Force export local play state to this backend.

+### Force import.

+8. force import local play state from this backend.

+This should resolve the issue.

 ---